Research Compliance (including Human Subjects) Policies and Procedures Involving Animal Subjects

 Policies and Procedures Involving Animal Subjects

-The use of animal subjects in scientific and educational activities is governed by professional standards of ethical conduct as well as by federal and state regulations, which reflect the general concerns of society.
+The use of animal subjects in scientific and educational activities is governed by professional standards of ethical conduct as well as by federal and state regulations.

-SUNY Fredonia is committed to humane care of laboratory animals in carrying out its research and training activities.
-To insure that its concern be implemented and, further, to insure its compliance with professional, state and federal regulations and requirements for animal use, it has established an Institutional Animal Care and Use Committee (IACUC) to be responsible for development and implementation of policies and procedures which will allow the College to fulfill these responsibilities and commitments.
+Fredonia is committed to humane care of laboratory animals in carrying out teaching, research and training activities.
+To insure compliance with all regulations and requirements, the Institutional Animal Care and Use Committee (IACUC) is responsible for protocol review and implementation of campus policies and procedures.

-In order to expedite the appropriate review and approval of animal use, each individual contemplating initiation of a project involving animals must adhere to the following:
+To expedite review and approval of animal use, researchers must adhere to the following: